 If you find the games above too simple, there is only one game left for you.
 A Feast for Odin is the ultimate Viking worker-placement game.

-You control a tribe that farms, hunts, explores, and raids and your goal is to salvage as much loot and cover your home board with it, earning victory points.
+You control a tribe that farms, hunts, explores, and raids and your goal is to salvage as much loot and cover your home board (and other boards that you might add during the game) with it, earning victory points.

 How is it played?